 La Quinta is a medium-sized city located in the state of California.
 With a population of 41,304 people and ten constituent neighborhoods, La Quinta is the 212th largest community in California.

 Housing costs in La Quinta are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.65% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.90% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in La Quinta in 2010 was $40,664, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,656 for a family of four.
+The per capita income in La Quinta in 2010 was $44,841, which is wealthy relative to California and the nation.
+This equates to an annual income of $179,364 for a family of four.
 However, La Quinta contains both very wealthy and poor people as well.

 La Quinta is an extremely ethnically-diverse city.
 The people who call La Quinta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Quinta residents report their race to be White, followed by Asian.
 La Quinta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.16% of the city’s residents.
-Important ancestries of people in La Quinta include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 34.18% of the city’s residents.
+Important ancestries of people in La Quinta include German, English, Irish, Italian, and Dutch.

 The most common language spoken in La Quinta is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.